Sewer Gas Smell in House: Causes, Health Risks & Solutions

 • The odor is strongest near exterior walls or in the yard (suggests a main line break)

-• You notice soft or discolored flooring near toilet bases (failing wax ring + water damage)
+• You notice soft or discolored flooring near toilet bases (failing wax ring plus water damage)

 A professional will use camera inspections, smoke testing, and pressure testing to diagnose issues that are completely invisible from the surface.
-Cracked sewer lines, improperly pitched drain pipes, and deteriorated vent systems all require licensed repair work.
+If you're house hunting, our guide to plumbing red flags when buying a home can help you spot potential sewer gas issues before closing.

 Don't Confuse Sewer Gas With Natural Gas